merliseclyde/BAS/cran-comments.md

 ## Comments

-added extensive suite of unit tests using testthat in tests directory in order to get code coverage up to 90+ percent.
+added extensive suite of unit tests using testthat in tests directory in order to get code coverage up to 90+ percent.  (part of Linux

 ## Features